 Much depends on the approach of different competent authorities (some of whom may have regarded their review of risk factors under the previous regime as already compliant with ESMA’s Guidelines on Risk Factors).
 Many of the shares issues that A&O advise on are prepared to US standards, as a distribution into the US is common for larger size deals.
 It is therefore helpful that ESMA’s Guidelines are consistent with US Rule 144A practice.

-What are the headline points that issuers of shares will need to know on the changes to the Summary requirements?
+What are the headline points that issuers of shares need to know on the changes to the Summary requirements?

 Summaries look quite different under PD III.
 Issuers of shares should expect that this section will require redrafting.
 Prospectuses are no longer subject to a disclosure annex for the summary.
 Instead the annex has been replaced with subsections and mandated sub-headings, with the detailed requirements being included in the Regulation itself.
 The length of the summary has been reduced to seven pages.